k-hn/k-hn/README.md

 - 👋 Hi, I’m @k-hn
-- 👀 I’m interested in and currently learning about functional programming and math and looking to collaborate on projects.
+- 👀 I’m interested in and currently learning about functional programming and math.
+  I'm looking to collaborate on cool projects.